-In general, when there is a statutory provision prescribing the last day for the performance of an act, the number in Column 5 reflects that day.
-If the statutory day must be moved because of a Saturday, Sunday, or state or national holiday, the resulting date is designated in Columns 1 and 2, and Column 5 indicates, in parentheses and italics, the actual number of days measured from election day.
-Sometimes, early compliance is recommended and noted in the columns.
+When a statutory provision prescribes the LAST DAY for the performance of an act, the number in column 5 reflects that day.
+If the statutory date is moved because of a Saturday, Sunday, or state or national holiday [M §1.52(b); endnote 6], the resulting date is designated in column 1, and column 5 indicates, in parentheses and italics, the actual number of days measured from election day.
+When a deadline is extended for this reason, the extended date is used for determining other due dates.
+Not all due dates revolve around election day and are so noted.